viewyonder/prompt-injectionator/prototyping/phase-5-validation/3-feedback.md

 - Security researcher input
 - Continuous improvement process

+Plan how to get feedback.
+Add a simple "Was this detection correct?
+[Yes] [No]" button in the UI.
+This feedback is invaluable for finding weaknesses in tbe engine.

 Automate tests: Integrate with GitHub Actions.
 Iterate based on metrics: Run v2 against v1 benchmarks.